-Adversity in the workplace is a common occurrence.
+Adversity in the workplace is common.
 It can take many forms, such as high-stress environments, interpersonal conflicts, job insecurity, or even personal issues that spill over into professional life.

 These challenges can be a catalyst for growth and resilience when handled appropriately.

-However, they can also lead to burnout, decreased productivity, and mental health issues if not addressed properly.
+However, they can also lead to burnout, decreased productivity, and mental health issues if not appropriately addressed.
 One of the ways that adversity can be mishandled is through toxic positivity.

 Definition: Toxic Positivity and Adversity